superfell/zkSforce/README.md

 In general the client acts just like the Web Services API, however in a few places it has some smarts to make your life easier.

  * it'll track the duration of the session and re-login as required, so just keep calling methods as needed and don't worry about the session expiring away from under you.
- * in ZKDescribeSObject there's a helper method to get the ZKDescribeField given the fields name.
+ * in ZKDescribeSObject there's a helper method to get the ZKDescribeField given the field name.
  * In ZKSObject the fieldsToNull collection is managed for you, if you add a field to the fieldsToNull collection (via setFieldToNull) it'll automatically remove any field value, also you can just set the field value directly to nil (aka null) in setFieldValue:field: and it'll automatically translate that into a fieldsToNull call for you.
  * ZKQueryResult implements the NSTableView informal data source interface, so you can easily show a queries results in a table view (just like SoqlX does)
  * You can ask the ZKSforceClient object to automatically cache describeGlobal/describeSObject results for you by calling setCacheDescribes